salubaba10/FED-Student-Exercises/4 - React/lessons/Week 02/day-02/07-github-search-application/README.md

 ## User Story

-As a user I should be able to search for information using the GitHub API.
+>As a user, I should be able to search for information using the GitHub API.

 ## Acceptance Criteria

 - The user is presented with a form that has 2 buttons
   - `Search by organisation`
   - `Search by username`
-- User is present with a text input to enter an `organisation name` or a `username` depending on which button they have clicked on
+- The User is presented with a text input to enter an `organisation name` or a `username` depending on which button they have clicked on
 - When the user clicks on the `Submit` button the user is presented with a list of repositories
 - When the user submits an empty form the user is presented with an error message `Please enter a valid organisation` if the user has selected `Search by organisation`
 - When the user submits an empty form the user is presented with an error message `Please enter a valid username` if the user has selected `Search by username`